Amina of Zazzau: Early life

-At age sixteen, Amina was named Magajiya (heir apparent), and was given forty female slaves (kuyanga).
+At age 16, Amina was named Magajiya (heir apparent), and was given forty female slaves (kuyanga).
 From an early age, Amina had a number of suitors attempt to marry her.
 Attempts to gain her hand included "a daily offer of ten slaves" from Makama and "fifty male slaves and fifty female slaves as well as fifty bags of white and blue cloth" from the Sarkin Kano.

 After the death of her parents in or around 1566, Amina's brother became king of Zazzau.
 At this point, Amina had distinguished herself as a "leading warrior in her brother's cavalry" and gained notoriety for her military skills.
 She is still celebrated today in traditional Hausa praise songs as "Amina daughter of Nikatau, a woman as capable as a man that was able to lead men to war."

-Queenship and expansion of Zazzau
+Expansion and dominance

-After the death of her brother Karami in 1576, Amina ascended to the position of queen.
+After the death of her brother Karama in 1576, some traditions hold Amina ascended to the position of queen.
 Zazzau was one of the original seven Hausa States (Hausa Bakwai), the others being Daura, Kano, Gobir, Katsina, Rano, and Garun Gabas.
 Before Amina assumed the throne, Zazzau was one of the largest of these states.
 It was also the primary source of slaves that would be sold at the slave markets of Kano and Katsina by Arab merchants.

 Only three months after being crowned queen, Amina waged a 34-year campaign against her neighbors, to expand Zazzau territory.
+Expansion north was blocked by Kano and Katsina, and east by the Jos Plateau; therefore she campaigned to the southeast and southwest.
 Her army, consisting of 20,000 foot soldiers and 1,000 cavalry troops, was well trained and fearsome.
 In fact, one of her first announcements to her people was a call for them to "resharpen their weapons."
-She conquered large tracts of land as far as Kwararafa and Nupe.
+She conquered large tracts of land as far as Kwararafa and Nupe, including Bauchi and Yauri.
+Sokoto caliph Muhammad Bello claimed she reached what presumably was the confluence of the Niger and Benue rivers, and extracted tribute from Katsina and Kano, however contemporary historians dispute the latter claim.
+The Chronicle of Abuja says she received 40 eunuchs and 10,000 kola nuts from Nupe's ruler, introducing these to Hausaland.

 Legends cited by Sidney John Hogben say that she took a new lover in every town she went through, each of whom was said to meet the same unfortunate fate in the morning: "her brief bridegroom was beheaded so that none should live to tell the tale."
 Under Amina, Zazzau controlled more territory than ever before.
 To mark and protect her new lands, Amina had her cities surrounded by earthen walls.
 These walls became commonplace across the nation until the British conquest of Zazzau in 1904, and many of them survive today, known as ganuwar Amina (Amina's walls).